bids-apps/DPARSF/README.md

 #
 This is a docker version of DPARSF V4.3, working for BIDS data structure.

 1. Prepare your data in BIDS structure, e.g., https://github.com/INCF/BIDS-examples/tree/master/ds003.
-PLEASE RESERVE THE TR INFORMATION WITHIN THE NIFTI HEADER.
+Please reserve the TR information within the NIfTI header.
+Or you have to define TR information in Config_DPARSF.m with --config option.

 2. Build the container:
 sudo docker build -t dparsfdocker .